clux/facemaulers/npcs/zaehesh.md

 Given a deal to the thiefling to Gate out a Blue Abishai; `Nurval`.
 Helps with magic circle.

+## Lines pre battle
+Will ask about what they have found out.
+But will ultimately go ahead with their plan to raid [[bonecity]].

+- on **raid**: It will take place tomorrow at noon.
+The mercenaries here who are still with us are all prepared and are itching for a rightous fight worth its price in gold.
+- on **infernal help**: You seemed unlikely to help, so we have given a chance on our own for further infernal callings.
+- on **deals**: Well, I have direct line with many higher ups in Mephistar.
+If you are interested, there are things I can do for you.
+(Fight for us, Gate spell (Zoroxath), Geas enforced void clause, should you die from it, your soul will be stored in the `Canian Vault` on [[cania]] and contribute to the investment of the `Soul & Pleas Wealth Management Fund`).
+- **plea**: Fight for us.
+No matter what you have seen from their "humanity" you know this cannot last.
+Let us take them out now while we have the chance.
+With your aid, we expect a crushing victory.
+Afterwards I will be out of your way.

 ### Purpose
 Officially; Hold the line at Nekrinea against the Undead assaulters towards Baldur's Gate.
 Unofficially; A place for devils to launch their assault on the undead empire.